RohanSinha000821/NetworkScienceProject/README.md

-# NetworkScienceProject
+# NXS PROJECT

-A reproducible network-science workflow for studying the structural evolution of the **US–Israel–Iran conflict system** through event data, actor interaction networks, community structure, and bridge-actor analysis.
+A reproducible network-science workflow for analyzing the structural evolution of the **US–Israel–Iran regional conflict system** using event data, actor–actor networks, community detection, bridge-actor analysis, and presentation-ready notebook visualizations.

-This repository combines **ACLED** and **UCDP GED** event data, harmonizes them into a common schema, filters the study to the core regional theater, segments the timeline into analytically meaningful phases, and builds network outputs suitable for quantitative analysis and visualization.
+This project integrates **ACLED** and **UCDP GED** event data, harmonizes them into a common schema, filters the analysis to the core conflict theater, segments the timeline into three historical phases, and builds phase-wise network outputs suitable for quantitative analysis, visualization, and reporting.

 ---

-## 1. Project overview
+## 1. Project objective

-The project asks a structural question:
+This project is designed to answer a structural question:

-> **How did the present regional conflict configuration emerge?**
+> **How did the present regional escalation emerge from earlier interaction patterns across the conflict system?**

-Instead of treating the present escalation as an isolated event, the workflow models the conflict system as an evolving network of actors across multiple theaters.
-The analysis focuses on:
+Instead of analyzing the current situation as a single isolated conflict episode, the project models the region as an evolving **multi-actor network** across multiple connected theaters.

-- actor interaction structure,
+The main analytical focus is on:

-- temporal expansion of the conflict system,
+- growth of the conflict interaction system over time,
+- actor–actor interaction structure,
 - community formation and fragmentation,
-- bridge actors connecting otherwise distinct communities,
+- bridge actors connecting otherwise separate blocs,
-- phase-wise differences between earlier and current escalation patterns.
+- differences between early, transitional, and current escalation phases.

-The study uses a **multi-source event-data pipeline**:

-- **ACLED** for broad historical event coverage and actor-pair structure,
-- **UCDP GED** releases for extension into the 2025–2026 period.

 ---

-## 2. Research goals
+## 2. Core analytical goals

-The repository is organized around five analytical goals:
+The workflow is organized around these goals:

-1. **Harmonize** ACLED and GED into a consistent event schema.
+1. **Harmonize** ACLED and GED into one analysis-ready event schema.
-2. **Filter** the dataset to the core theater:
+2. **Filter** the harmonized data to the strict core theater:
    - Israel
    - Palestine
    - Lebanon